-The red grape variety comes from France.
-Synonyms are Bas Plant, Dure, Duret, Dureza, Durif Noir, Kék Durif, Nerin, Pareux Noir, Petite Sirah, Petite Syrah, Pinot de l'Hermitage, Pinot de Romans, Pinot Fourcat, Plant Durif, Plant Fourchu, Serine des Mauves and Sirane Fourchue.
-It must not be confused with the varieties Béclan, Béquignol Noir, Dureza (Duret), Peloursin, Pinot Noir and Syrah, despite the fact that synonyms or morphological similarities appear to indicate this.
-The parentage or parenthood could only be clarified towards the end of the 1990s, although for a long time there was great confusion, also due to the different spellings of the synonym Petite Sirah (with "i") or Petite Syrah (with "y").
+The red grape variety originates from France.
+Synonyms are Bas Plant, Diurie, Dure, Duret, Dureza, Durif Noir, Gros Béclan, Gros Noir, Kék Durif, Mondet, Nerin, Pareux Noir, Petit Duret, Petite Serine, Petite Sirah, Petite Syrah, Petit Syrah, Pineau de l'Hermitage, Pineau de Romans, Pinot de l'Hermitage, Pinot de Romans, Pinot Fourcat, Plant Durif, Plant Fourchu, Portoka, Serine, Serine des Mauves, Sirane de Tain, Sirane Fourchue and Syrah Forchue.
+It must not be confused with the Béclan, Béquignol Noir, Dureza (Duret), Peloursin, Pinot No ir and Syrah varieties, despite seemingly suggestive synonyms or morphological similarities.
+The parentage could only be clarified at the end of the 1990s, whereby there was confusion for a long time also due to the different spellings Petite Sirah (with "i") or Petite Syrah (with "y").
 Although the variety originated in France, the reason for the confusion is or was more than 100 years ago in California.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick